10 International Money Transfer Mistakes That Cost You Money (And How to Avoid Them)

 Use a dedicated digital money transfer service — Wise, Remitly, WorldRemit, or a comparable service appropriate for your destination — for regular family remittances.
 Compare the recipient amount using the method described in this series and choose the most cost-efficient option for your corridor.

-Reserve bank wire transfers for situations where the security of a bank-to-bank transfer is genuinely necessary — typically very large amounts or specific business transactions.
+Reserve bank wire transfers for situations where bank-to-bank security is genuinely necessary — typically very large amounts or specific business transactions.

 Mistake 2: Comparing Services Only by the Visible Fee

 This is one of the most deliberate design features of many transfer services.
-The visible fee is kept low to attract attention, while the real profit comes from the exchange rate margin, which most customers never calculate.
+The visible fee is kept low to attract attention, while the real profit comes from the exchange rate margin — which most of us never calculate.
+We did not calculate it for a long time.
+This series exists so you do not have to learn it the same way.

 What to do instead: